EchisholmBsu/project-blackjack/README.md

 * the files for the subclasses that you wrote for Tasks 2, 3, and 4

 Do not submit the files that did not change.

+Your files in the final submission will be Blackjack.java, BlackjackDealer.java, BlackjackDealerHand.java, BlackjackHand.java, and ConsolePlayer.java. **Please upload these as a .zip file to Blackboard in your final submission.**

 Check your submission for any possible problems, and alert me promptly if you encounter any.